convergephp/documentations/v1/framework/02-intallation.md

 At this point, if you have valid markdown files under the folder you specified in the ``--path`` flag (e.g., ``base_path('docs')``), you can test the endpoint you defined in the ``--route`` flag (e.g., ``/docs``, ``localhost:8000/docs``, ``convergephp.test/docs``).

+actually this will generate a `ConvergeDocsModuleProvider` module provider and adding it to your service providers in `bootstrap\providers.php`, all of your module providers will be localted under `App\Providers\Converge`, in our case the fresh generated module provider
 ### Further Configuration

 For additional configuration options, refer to the [Module Provider](modules/module-provider) documentation.